Antenatal Care at Various Clinics

 Being pregnant is both exciting and scary at the same time.
 That’s why when it comes to your antenatal care, St John Medical offers a variety of specialised services by seasoned health professionals, who take both your physical and mental wellbeing into account.

-St John Medical in Cannington has a GP Obstetrician and an onsite CTG machine – a specialised piece of equipment that can measure your baby's heart rate.
+St John Medical in Cannington has a GP Obstetrician, a midwife and an onsite CTG machine – a specialised piece of equipment that can measure your baby's heart rate.
 To book an appointment with a GP Obstetrician, either book online or call our Cannington clinic on 9350 8000.

 Starting your antenatal care